-Baccalaureate degree programs in radiography currently exist.
-These programs take on varying models, and content within this document is applicable to any of these program models.
+Baccalaureate degree programs in radiography take on varying models, and content within this document is applicable to any of these models.

-This B.S.R.S. core curriculum is an expression of content that elevates entry-level education and supports multiple post-primary specialty certifications as well as a transition to education in advanced clinical practice.
 The core content areas should be seen as the essential foundation of any B.S.R.S. program.
-Sponsors of B.S.R.S. degrees are encouraged to create a favorable environment for graduates of associate degree and certificate programs to transfer into the B.S.R.S. degree track.
+Sponsors of B.S.R.S. degrees are encouraged to create a favorable environment for graduates of associate degree programs to transfer into the B.S.R.S. degree track.